bishoppebbles/algo-build/README.md

 # algo build

-Bash script to automate most of the algo Ubuntu deployment instructions documented by [Trail of Bits](https://github.com/trailofbits/algo).
+Bash script to automate most of the `algo` Ubuntu deployment instructions documented by [Trail of Bits](https://github.com/trailofbits/algo).
+This is for the deployment option to run `algo` on your own Ubuntu server (option 12).

 ## Usage